 In 2000, he was appointed as Editor-in-Chief of The Posen Library of Jewish Culture and Civilization, a ten-volume anthology of primary sources, documents, texts, and images, forthcoming with Yale University Press.
 At present, he is completing an insider’s story of the World Trade Center Memorial, entitled The Stages of Memory at Ground Zero: A Juror’s Report on the World Trade Center Site Memorial.

 Assistant Director: Lara Curtis

-Lara R. Curtis is a specialist in literature and film related to the Holocaust and Jewish history.
-Among her recent writings are essays and conference papers on the autobiographical works of Charlotte Delbo, the fiction of Irène Némirovsky, and films of Julien Duvivier.
-In the area of Memory Studies, she has written on trauma theory, as well as on subjectivity and nostalgia in literary contexts.
-Her current research on the later Middle Ages includes aspects of Jewish exiles and expulsions, late medieval birthing traditions among Jewish and Christian women, and on representations of Jewry in medieval French drama.
+Lara Curtis is a specialist in literature and film related to the Holocaust and Jewish history and has written on trauma theory, as well as on subjectivity and nostalgia in literary contexts.
+Her doctoral dissertation is entitled “Writing Resistance and the Question of Gender: Charlotte Delbo, Noor Inayat Khan, and Germaine Tillion.”
+She has written essays and conference papers on the fiction of Irène Némirovsky, the films of Julien Duvivier, and is currently writing about the journal of Hélène Berr.
 At the University of Massachusetts Amherst she taught French film for four years and a variety of courses on European literature.
-She holds a Masters Degree in French Studies, is an honoree of Phi Kappa Phi scholarly society, and a recipient of the Dufau Award for Outstanding Classroom Teaching.
-She is completing a PhD in Comparative Literature and the Certificate in Film Studies at the University of Massachusetts.
+She also holds a Masters Degrees in both French Studies and Comparative Literature, is an honoree of Phi Kappa Phi scholarly society, and a recipient of the Dufau Award for Outstanding Classroom Teaching.